NLnetLabs/kvx/README.md

 fn clear(&self) -> Result<()>;
 ```

-Transactions can be used to atomcily perform a sequence of operations:
+Transactions can be used to atomically perform a sequence of operations:

 ```rust
 store.transaction(scope, &mut move |t: &dyn KeyValueStoreBackend| {